February Birthstone: Amethyst

 After "Siberian," most amethysts receive grades from AAA to A. Darker stones receive AAA grades.
 Lighter stones receive A grades.
 (Keep in mind that these grades, while helpful when shopping, are not standardized.
 Amethyst grades and grading criteria may vary from jeweler to jeweler).

 What are "Rose de France" Amethysts?

 Pale, pinkish violet or lilac amethysts also have their appeal and aficionados.
 This color is referred to as "Rose de France."
 These gems can bring a light, romantic touch to your jewelry piece.

 Even though most people prefer amethysts with a deep purple color (and prices reflect that), ultimately, you can choose the color that's ideal for you.
 After all, it's your jewelry.
 You should enjoy what you wear.

 What are Ametrines?

 On rare occasions, a quartz crystal forms that combines amethyst with citrine, the yellow/red-orange variety of quartz.
 The result is known as an ametrine.
 This gem features prominent purple and yellow or red-orange zones.
 Faceters cut these bi-colored gems to showcase these colors.

 The History of the February Birthstone

 People have used amethyst for jewelry and decorative objects for thousands of years.
-The Ancient Egyptians carved amethysts into animal-shaped amulets.
+The Ancient Egyptians associated amethysts with the god Osiris and carved amethysts into animal-shaped amulets.
 In the Old Testament book of Exodus, amethyst is one of the stones in the breastplate of Aaron.
 The gemstone also appears as one of the foundation stones of the Heavenly City in the New Testament book of Revelation.
 Both these lists of Biblical gemstones contributed to the development of the modern idea of birthstones.